-The projections for FY2023 are that the company will continue growing further in line with positive economic indicators and continued recovery of inbound tourism.
+The projections for FY2024 are that the company will continue growing further in line with positive economic indicators and continued recovery of inbound tourism.

-The Boards of Directors of GSD Marketing Limited and of the companies constituting the Mizzi Organisation are very comfortable with the state and performance of each company forming part of the Group.
-The refinancing exercises made in 2016 and 2021 have given the Group a fixed exposure when it comes to borrowing costs.
-This has created a hedge which will last for the next five years, thus overcoming the threats of a rising interest rate scenario, which is currently being experienced both locally and overseas.
+The Boards of Directors of GSD Marketing Limited and of the companies constituting the Mizzi Organisation are comfortable with the state and performance of the companies forming part of the Group.
+The refinancing exercises made in prior years have given the Group a fixed exposure when it comes to borrowing costs.
+This has created a hedge which will last for a number of years, thus limiting the effects of the high interest rate scenario, which is currently being experienced both locally and overseas.
 Mizzi Organisation has over the years adopted highest levels of corporate governance and financial discipline which adds a layer of comfort on the Group's servicing obligations.
-Over the years, Mizzi Organisation Ltd has taken a treasury role within the Group which helps control and monitor the Group's overall loan exposure.
-During the pandemic, the directors adopted an approach of carrying out only essential capital expenditure and even though the pandemic is over, the Board kept on exercising these cautious principles.
-The directors consider the Organisation and all Mizzi Organisation companies to be a going concern.
+Over the years, Mizzi Organisation Limited (a related party) has taken a treasury role within the Group which helps control and monitor the Group's overall loan exposure.
+During the pandemic, the directors had adopted an approach of carrying out only essential capital expenditure and post-pandemic, the Board kept on exercising these cautious principles.
+The directors have also taken cognisance of the solid capital base and the diversity of the Organisation and all Mizzi Organisation companies to be a going concern.
 Hence the going concern assumption in the preparation of these financial statements is considered appropriate and there are no material uncertainties which may cast significant doubt about the ability of the Organisation and its companies to continue operating as a going concern.